 In other words, if you view The Post as an urgent topical statement about 2017, it confirms mainly that Spielberg is a filmmaker most comfortable expressing himself through myth.
 Spielberg's trips to the past and future, or to extraordinary worlds with impossible creations, far outnumber his films set in the here-and-now.
 As a dedicated Hollywood craftsman, he is not averse to artifice and how it can be layered to make the past feel familiar.
 And most of all in The Post, he has a storytelling sensibility that turns that familiar history into an enclosed parable.
 There is no sense in the film of a larger, chaotic world expanding off-camera or beyond the pure white light streaming through every interior window.
 All we get is what we see, and all we see is what the movie will show.
 The Post briefly takes us to the battlefields of Vietnam, set to Hollywood's nth use of Creedence Clearwater Revival, and with just enough violence to establish stakes without becoming an R-rated movie.
 It takes us to protests as well, where young people wave anti-war signs and sing "A Hard Rain's A-Gonna Fall".
 And none of them, neither soldiers nor hippies, feel like they're drawn from the turbulence of history or of memory.
 Instead, they come from the public imagination—a pageant of extras, fresh from wardrobe.

 In such a fastidious context, the rawness of the Nixon audio tapes stands out even more.
 And if you wanted to be half incisive and half contrarian, you could argue that Nixon gives a more memorable performance than either Streep or Hanks.
 His voice is skittish and on the edge, fitful with an inner life and untold calculations.
 Its use is incongruous, and at times, Nixon the voice and Nixon the body double don't seem entirely in sync.
-But every time his name is spat out like a dirty word, the effect is strange: iconic movie stars playing fictionalized public figures dodging a documentary president.
-It is a feedback loop.
+But every time his name is spat out like a dirty word, the effect is a strange feedback loop: iconic movie stars playing fictionalized public figures dodging a documentary president.
 Myth heightens history, history validates myth.

 But it is an earlier moment, also borrowing from documentary, that establishes the scope of the film's idealism.
 During a scene when the Pentagon papers are being copied, the film toggles back and forth between newsreel footage of different Presidents' public statements and the government's own private findings.
 The implication is clear: when policy puts lives on the line, the people must be told.
 The camera lingers on typewriters and copy machines, loading them with symbolic import.
 Surely if all the facts came out, and we all read, heard, or saw them, we would find a greater sense of clarity?
 Yet placing optimism in that idea feels so tragically anachronistic.
 In 2017, when we're long since saturated in controversial soundbites, info dumps, ubiquitous cameras, poorly sourced memes, and daily gigabytes of streaming video, politicians can regularly be caught in lies, evasions, and hypocrisies.
 The Trump of our world has said worse things than the Nixon of The Post, and he did it knowing an audience would hear them.
 And yet it doesn't seem to have resulted in clarity; the chaos of innumerable self-selective bubbles reigns supreme.